kumahq/kuma-website/docs/community.md

 sidebar: false
 layout: Community
 title: Community
-subTitle: Be part of the movement and join the growing Konvoy commmunity
+subTitle: Be part of the movement and join the growing Kuma commmunity
 ---